matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 retain the data for longer.

 XXX: is this the correct approach to take?
-It's how we force E2E encryption on, but it feels very fragmentory and magical presets to do different things depending on which server you're on.
+It's how we force E2E encryption on, but it feels very fragmentory to have magical presets which do different things depending on which server you're on.

 2) By adjusting how aggressively their server enforces the the `min_lifetime` value for message retention.
 For instance, a server admin could configure their